PTsolvers/PseudoTransientHMC.jl/README.md

 [![Build Status](https://travis-ci.com/luraess/PseudoTransientHMC.jl.svg?branch=master)](https://travis-ci.com/luraess/PseudoTransientHMC.jl)

 ## Pseudo transient Hydro-Mechanical-Chemical routines
-This repository contains Pseudo-Transient (PT) Hydro-Mechanical-Chemical (HMC) routines for simlation of brucite-periclase reactions.
+This repository contains Pseudo-Transient (PT) Hydro-Mechanical-Chemical (HMC) routines for simulation of brucite-periclase reactions.
 The core of the Pseudo-Transient approach relies in using physics-motivated transient terms within differential equations in order to iteratively converge to an accurate solution.
 The routines rely on the high-performance [ParallelStencil.jl](https://github.com/samo-lin/ParallelStencil.jl) package for GPU and multi-threaded CPU execution.

 ## Content